hoonkookshim0717/isonwebtoken/README.md

 import mwt from 'miniwebtoken';

 const options = { alg: 'hs256', secretKey: 'testpass' }
 const tokenEnv = mwt(options)
 ```

-tokenEnv is an instance, which contains the data for issuing tokens and verifying it, and reconstructing a payload.
+tokenEnv is an instance, which contains the data for issuing tokens and verifying it(signing algorithm, keys for signing and verification, names of the properties, how to process the values, user-registered objects, etc)

+> Unlike jsonwebtoken, tokenEnv instance need to be maintained in your app, as it is used everytime a payload is signed or token is verified.

-`options` should be provided, which contains the algorithm to be used to sign and secret keys.
+`options` should be provided, in the 'options' object,

+'alg' property which designate the algorithm to be used to sign and secret keys should be exist,

+'secretKey' should be exist if 'alg' is set to 'hs***' algorithm,

+'privateKey' and 'publicKey' should be exist if 'alg' is set to 'rs***', 'ps***' or 'es***' algorithm.

-> `options` is used only to sign and verify the token.
+> `options` is options only for signature.
 Expiration policies can be set differently, described below.

+> `alg` and `secretKey`
-`secretKey` is a string (utf-8 encoded), buffer, object, or KeyObject containing the secret for HMAC algorithms.
+> `secretKey` is a string (utf-8 encoded), buffer, object, or KeyObject containing the secret for HMAC algorithms.

 For PEM-encoded private key for RSA and ECDSA, privateKey and publicKey should be provided.